New York Motor Vehicle Theft Offenses: What You Need to Know

 Petit Larceny

 Under New York Penal Law Section 155.25, a person is guilty of Petit Larceny when s/he steals property.
-As property is generally defined, this charge is applicable to theft of another’s vehicle.
+As the property is generally defined, this charge is applicable to the theft of another’s vehicle.

 Sentencing and Penalties for Petit Larceny